Toyo Eiwa Jogakuin

 Wataru Nagano

-“Even old traditions become meaningless if they are simply conceptualized, stereotyped, ideological notions.
+"Even old traditions become meaningless if they aresimply conceptualized, stereotyped, ideological notions.
 No meaning or significance can be found in priding ourselves on traditions unless they are living traditions, which have always followed a path of constant active advancement.
-The important thing is that judgment of value can be given as to whether or not those traditions inherently contain some kind of thoroughly consistent and immovable spirit that forms their backbone.”
+The important thing is that judgement of value can be given as to whether or not those traditions inherently contain some kind of thoroughly consistent and immovable spirit that forms their backbone."

-Mr. Wataru Nagano was appointed as a science teacher at Toyo Eiwa Jogakko in 1933.
-During the harsh conditions of the wartime period, he acted as the de facto head of the girls’ school after the female Canadian missionaries returned to Canada.
-After the end of World War II, he served for 25 years as chancellor, working for the recovery of the school, expanding its grounds, and carving out the road for the development of Toyo Eiwa into a comprehensive educational institution.
-He loved Lake Nojiri, and worked hard towards the postwar reconstruction of the Nojiri Campsite.
+Wataru Nagano was appointed as a science teacher at Toyo Eiwa in 1933.
+During the harsh conditions of the wartime period, he acted as the de facto head of the girls' school after the Canadian missionaries returned to Canada.
+After the end of World War II, he served for 25 years as Chancellor, working for the recovery of the school, expanding its grounds, and carving out the road for the development of Toyo Eiwa into a comprehensive educational institution.
+He loved lake Nojiri, and worked hard towards the postwar reconstruction of the Nojiri Campsite.

 Hanako Muraoka